French job applications: Writing a French CV and interview tips

-After you find a job in France, you’ll need to present your cover letter and curriculum vitae (CV) in a format that French interviewers expect.
+Job search in France is time consuming, once you find a job that you like it is important to present your cover letter and curriculum vitae (CV) in a format that French interviewers expect in order to increase your chances of being hired.
 In French the word résumé simply means 'summary', so instead the term 'un CV' or 'un curriculum vitae' is typically used in France.

 There’s more to writing un curriculum vitae Français than just translating the CV you used in your home country; you can improve your chances of finding work in France by presenting your skills and experience in a French-style CV and cover letter.
 You’ll also need to know what to expect in a French job interview in order to avoid making behavioural errors.
 Here are a few tips on how to apply for a job in France.

 Jobs in France: the application

 You can send an application for a job in France by email, through an online application process or, more commonly, by posting your CV and a cover letter to the company.

 Send in your CV and letter in the language of the job advert, so you’re most likely going to need to prepare a French CV and covering letter.
 Even for multi-lingual jobs you may be asked for both.
 If you’re applying in French, ask a native speaker to read through your CV and cover letter before you submit it in order to check for grammatical or spelling errors on your curriculum vitae Français.

 Keep your curriculum vitae Français formal and concise.
 If you’re applying for a senior position or have been working for many years, try not to go over two or three sides of A4 unless you have considerable information that could aid you getting the job, such as specific projects or research.
 If it’s a junior position, then keep it to one side only unless you’ve had some particularly interesting or important jobs that you want to include – but if you do, be succinct.